GuyGib/videoStreamingWithVoiceToText/README.md

 You start by register a hot word for wake up.

-Then while the video is streaming you use your hot-word to wake up the agent, and it will show your sentence that you say after the hot-word on the screen.
+Then while the video is streaming you use your hot-word to wake up the agent, and it will show the sentence that you say after the hot-word on the screen.